md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Capacity gaps in advanced analytics and AI.
 * Cybersecurity and data governance challenges.

-Addressing these issues will be important for supporting future AI-driven governance initiatives.
+Addressing these issues will be important for supporting future AI-driven governance initiatives [18, 20, 31, 33, 71, 72, 78, 79].

-#### Implications for BAPIL
+### Implications for BAPIL

-The existence of digital government foundations significantly improves the feasibility of future policy intelligence initiatives.
+The existence of digital government foundations significantly improves the feasibility of future policy intelligence initiatives [28–33].

 Rather than starting from scratch, BAPIL can potentially build upon: